Pro organizers say these are the 5 must-haves for small entryways

 'A small entryway needs a piece of furniture with great storage.
 Think about what types of things tend to collect in your entryway and create a drawer or section of a drawer to hold those things,' advises Caroline Roberts.

-'If you don’t have space for a shoe tray or rack, consider storing your most-used shoes in the bottom drawer of the chest.'
+'If you don’t have space for a shoe tray or rack, consider storing your most-used shoes in the bottom drawer of the chest,' says Caroline.
 Shoes are a common bugbear in entryways, as they take up lots of space.
 If your current shoe storage ideas are not working, try investing in a new solution, as well as encouraging family members to keep some of their shoes in their closets.

 'I have a key hook with a shelf from Amazon that I love to put house and car keys on,' she says.
-'Then I can put smaller things that maybe need to go out to my car with me (sunglasses etc.) on the shelf, or mail that I need to do more with than just open and throw away.'
+'Then I can put smaller things that maybe need to go out to my car with me (sunglasses etc.) on the shelf or mail that I need to do more with than just open and throw away.'

 A key hook with a small ledge is handy for giving everyday essentials a home and is a great idea if you sometimes find it hard to get rid of paper clutter.